MartinBanchero/mpxtractor/README.md

 this is very useful because is easy to visualize the layout, this is handy in the lab to set the experiment.
 This package main contribution is orientated to save time and get fast into data analysis.

-It is well known for anyone performing experiments that involved microplate readers that the analysis of the raw data can be tedious and time consuming.
-Several of this microplate reader machines include softwares to aliviate this problem but many times are not very handy.
-Although several good R packages exists many of them are design to solve specific problems lossing generability.
-For example some features from @plater were used to build `mpxtractor`.
-To clarify, `mpxtractor` can process raw data from three different microplate reader machines, SpectraMax, MultiscanGO and FluorStar.

 For the reasons mentioned above is why `mpxtractor` can help to reduce the time to process the raw data into tidy dataframes, combine layout files with tidy data.
 Also, `mpxtractor` provides features to visualize growth curves and layout files over a microplate frame.
-The latter can be printed to be use in the lab during the set ups of experiments.
+The latter can be printed to be use in the lab during the set up of experiments.

 ## Features of `mpxtractor`
 This package is divided by two sets of functions

-1. Function to wrangling the data in raw files, this functions are explained in detail in vignette `wrangling_and_layout_functions` along side with some examples.
+**1.** Function to wrangling the data in raw files, this functions are explained in detail in vignette `wrangling_and_layout_functions` along side with some examples.

-2. Functions to plot layout files and growth curves, the vignette `plotting_functions` exlain how they work and some details.
+**2.** Functions to plot layout files and growth curves, the vignette `plotting_functions` exlain how they work and some details.

 ## Installation